jorgeav527/life-expectancy/README.md

 ## Project Description

-**What it is?** 💡 In order to generate insights about Life Expectancy, we designed a pipeline to create a data warehouse from the ETL, using the World Bank, the World Health Organization, and the United Nations APIs.
-With this clean information, we generated stunning dashboards and predictions based on machine learning models. **Why did you build this project?** 💡 This is the final project for Henry's Data Science Bootcamp.
+**What it is?** 💡 To generate insights about Life Expectancy, we created a pipeline from the ETL to create a data warehouse using APIs from the World Bank, World Health Organization, and United Nations.
+With this clean data, we created stunning dashboards and predictions based on machine learning models. **Why did you build this project?** 💡 This is the final project for Henry's Data Science Bootcamp.

 **What was my motivation?** 💡 Reduce the gap by three years between developed and underdeveloped countries in the next 10 years!. **What did you learn?** 💡 Agile methodologies (SCRUM) and a GitHub flow to collaborate as a team.
 The pipeline was built using the architectures of "ETL with Airflow running as a web service," "Data Analytics with simple Notebooks," "Data Lake and Data Warehouse as a Service in Linode Cloud" "Interactive Dashboards using PoweBI and Streamlit for ML predictions," and "Docker for development and production environments".